kyutai-labs/ARC-Encoder/README.md

 ## Load pre-train ARC-Encoders
 Pretrained ARC-Encoders will soon be released and available on HuggingFace, stay tuned.
+Store each model folder in the <TMP_PATH>.

 | Models                | Specificities                                       |
 | :-------------------- | :-------------------------------------------------- |